Self-similar finite-time blowups with singular profiles of the generalized Constantin-Lax-Majda model: theoretical and numerical investigations: Dynamic rescaling formulation and self-similar blowups of the gCLM model

 which in fact describes the profile of a traveling wave solution to the original gCLM model \eqref{eqt:gCLM}.

 To support the two-scale ansatz \eqref{eqt:multiscale_blowup} and our asymptotic analysis above, we perform the following two additional studies.
 Firstly, we rigorously prove in Section \ref{sec:existence_traveling_wave} the existence of a traveling wave solution to \eqref{eqt:gCLM} (whose profile is a solution to \eqref{eqt:leading_order}) via a fixed-point method for all $a<1$.
 This fixed-point method also leads to a numerical fixed-point iteration that generates a traveling wave profile up to high accuracy (see Appendix \ref{apx:iterative_method}).
 Secondly, for $a<0$, we perform in Section \ref{sec:numerical_multiscale} a comparison between the inner profile $\widehat \Omega$ obtained by numerically solving the dynamic rescaling equation \eqref{eqt:dynamic_rescaling} and the traveling wave profile obtained by the fixed-point iteration, showing that they match well with each other.
+Therefore our theoretical and numerical results together strongly support the validity of the two-scale ansatz \eqref{eqt:multiscale_blowup} and our asymptotic analysis in this subsection.